anoduck/anoduck/README.md

 ![Banner](me.svg)

-## Anoduck: The Anonymous Duck :trollface:
+## :trollface: Anoduck: The Anonymous Duck :duck:

 :stars: *I support freedom of speech, and the free exchange of ideas within the marketplace of one's mind.*
 :stars: